 To create a self-modifying mask using the Mask Editor:

 Unlock the library (see Lock and Unlock Libraries).

 Select Mask > Edit Mask.
 The Mask Editor opens.

 In the Mask Editor Initialization pane, select the Allow library block to modify its contents option.

 Enter the code that modifies the masked subsystem in the mask Initialization pane.

-Do not enter code that structurally modifies the masked subsystem in a dialog parameter callback (see Adding Mask Code).
-Doing so triggers an error when a user edits the parameter.
+Do not enter code that structurally modifies the masked subsystem in a dialog parameter callback (see Add Mask Code).
+Doing so triggers an error when you edit the parameter.

 Click Apply to apply the change or OK to apply the change and close the Mask Editor.

 To create a self-modifying mask from the command line:

 Specify that the block is self-modifying by using the following command: